Software Development Models: Types and Their Comparison

 Lean Software Development Methodology is based on the lean manufacturing principles invented by Toyota.
 The main idea of this software development model is to minimize wastage and increase productivity.
 The developers avoid non-productive activities to increase the quality of fulfilling their tasks.

-The Lean Development approach encourages the team to keep an open mind during the development and consider all factors before making a decision.
-The main goal is to establish a system that works with maximum efficiency, like creating an MVP.
+The Lean Development approach encourages the team to keep an open mind during development and consider all factors before making a decision.
+The main goal is to establish a system that works with maximum efficiency, such as an MVP development process.
 The workflow of this development model is minimal, and all forms of excesses, like meetings and documentation, are minimized.

 Software Development Models Comparison